commanderking/citybikeshare/README.md

 ### Purpose

-Citizens interested in public bikeshare data should be able to easily analyze the data to make better decisions for their local community.
-Current bikeshare data is often difficult to parse through due to the data being in different files and inconsistent data patterns.
+Citizens should be able to analyze bikeshare data to make better decisions for their local community.
+While bikeshare data is readily accessible, it often requires further processing before analysis can be done.
+The code in this repo cleans and merges publicly available bikeshare trip data into a single csv or sqlite db file for analysis.

-The code in this repo cleans and merges publicly available bluebike trip data into a single csv or sqlite db file for analysis.
+Currently, this is only available for Bluebikes bike share in the greater Boston area.

 ### Steps to Merge Trip Data into Single File